-- 5.C.4 For Emission Points AA-016 and AA-023, the permittee shall report each instance in which each applicable operating limitation in Condition 3.B.10 was not met.
-These instances are deviations from the operating limitations in 40 CFR 60, Subpart ZZZZ.
-These deviations shall be reported according to the requirements in Condition 5.C.3.
-(Ref.: 40 CFR Part 63.6640(b) and (f)) - 5.C.5 For Emission Point AA-021, the permittee shall submit subsequent 5-year compliance reports cover the applicable 5-year period from the initial compliance report and shall be postmarked or submitted no later than January 31 of the applicable year.
-The compliance reports shall contain the following information: - (a) Company and Facility name and address. - (b) Process unit information, emissions limitations, and operating parameter limitations. - (c) Date of report and beginning and ending dates of the reporting period. - (d) The total operating time during the reporting period. - (e) The date of the most recent 5-year tune-up and the date of the most recent burner inspection if it was not done on a 5-year period and was delayed until the next scheduled or unscheduled unit shutdown.
+(Ref.: 11 Miss.
+Admin.
+Code Pt.
+2, R. 6.3.A(3)(a)(2).)

-(f) A statement by a responsible official with that officials name, title, and signature, certifying the truth, accuracy and completeness of the report.
+- 5.C.6 For Emission Point AA-021, the permittee shall submit subsequent 5-year compliance reports that cover the applicable 5-year period from the initial compliance report and shall be postmarked or submitted no later than January 31 of the applicable year.
+The compliance reports shall contain the following information: - (a) Company and Facility name and address. - (b) Process unit information, emissions limitations, and operating parameter limitations. - (c) Date of report and beginning and ending dates of the reporting period. - (d) The total operating time during the reporting period. - (e) The date of the most recent 5-year tune-up and the date of the most recent burner inspection if it was not done on a 5-year period and was delayed until the next scheduled or unscheduled unit shutdown. - (f) A statement by a responsible official with that official's name, title, and signature, certifying the truth, accuracy and completeness of the report.

-(Ref.: 40 CFR Part 63.7550(a),(b), and (c)(5)(i)-(iii), (xiv), and (xvii) and Table 9 of 40 CFR Part 63, Subpart DDDDD))
+(Ref.: 40 CFR 63.7550(a),(b), and (c)(5)(i)-(iii), (xiv), and (xvii), and Table 9, Subpart DDDDD))